Battle of Remagen: Battle for the bridge

 When Operations Officer of Combat Command B Maj.
 Ben Cothran arrived and saw that the bridge was still standing, he radioed Brig.
 General William M. Hoge, commanding officer of the Combat Command B, 9th Armored Division.
 Hoge joined them as quickly as he could.
-Engemann was cautiously considering his options when Hoge ordered him to immediately move into town and to capture the bridge as quickly as possible.
-Timmermann had been promoted only the night before to commander of Company A, and Engemann ordered him and his company of dismounted infantry into Remagen supported by A Company/14th Tank Battalion.
+Engeman was cautiously considering his options when Hoge ordered him to immediately move into town and to capture the bridge as quickly as possible.
+Timmermann had been promoted only the night before to commander of Company A, and Engeman ordered him and his company of dismounted infantry into Remagen supported by A Company/14th Tank Battalion.
 Hoge had no intelligence on the number and size of German forces on the east bank.
 The standing bridge could have been a trap.
 Hoge risked losing men if the Germans allowed U.S. forces to cross before destroying it and isolating the American troops on the east bank.
 But the opportunity was too great to pass up.